nehlehk/PhiloBacter/README.md

 # PhiloBacter
 PhiloBacter is a software package that detects recombination events and reconstructs a phylogenetic tree of bacterial genomes.

-In practice, PhiloBacter consists of two tools, the first can be used independently as a recombination detection tool.
 To simplify the usage of these tools, validate their result, and compare them to the other state-of-the-art methods, a pipeline has been built using Nextflow software.

 # Pipeline introduction